csof3cen/internet_connectivity_checker/README.md

 <br>

-You can also use the `InternetConnectivity().isConnectedToInternet()` stream, provided be the package, to handle the logic yourself.
+You can also use the `ConnectivityChecker().stream` stream, provided be the package, to handle the logic yourself.

 ```dart
 class Foo extends StatelessWidget {